zik-uralov/daily-jokes/joke_history.md

 If anybody does, please just send me your contact details and we can drop them off tomorrow. (source: https://v2.jokeapi.dev/joke/Any?type=single)
 - 2025-12-13 19:08:19: What goes after USA?
 USB. (source: https://official-joke-api.appspot.com/jokes/programming/random)
 - 2025-12-13 19:28:21: "Hey, dad, did you get a haircut?"
 "No, I got them all cut." (source: https://icanhazdadjoke.com/)
+- 2025-12-15 13:05:43: I have a joke about Stack Overflow, but you would say it's a duplicate. (source: https://v2.jokeapi.dev/joke/Any?type=single)